Percy Trezise

+Life

-Trezise was born in Tallangatta (northern Victoria), of Cornish descent, and attended a bush school followed by Albury Highschool.
-His interest in Aboriginal people began when he won a copy of the Red Centre written by Findlayson during his years at highschool.
-During World War II Trezise served in the Royal Australian Air Force, surviving the crash of a Wackett trainer in August 1942.
+Trezise was born in Tallangatta (northern Victoria), of Cornish descent, and attended a bush school followed by Albury High School.
+His interest in Aboriginal peoples began when he won a copy of The Red Centre by Hedley Herbert Finlayson while a student in high school.
+During World War II, Trezise served in the Royal Australian Air Force, surviving the crash of a Wackett trainer in August 1942.
 From 1956 he worked in northern Australia as an airline pilot for Ansett and the Cairns Aerial Ambulance.
 From the air he learned to identify areas likely to contain Aboriginal rock art, which he subsequently explored on foot.
-During the 1960s he regularly overflew Dunk Island attempting to locate the Aboriginal galleries mentioned by E. J. Banfield in his Confessions of a Beachcomber (1908) and later walked in to find them based on his aerial observations.
+During the 1960s, he regularly overflew Dunk Island attempting to locate the Aboriginal galleries mentioned by E. J. Banfield in his Confessions of a Beachcomber (1908) and later walked in to find them based on his aerial observations.

 He was a friend of writer Xavier Herbert, artists Ray Crooke and Ron Edwards and a collaborator with Aboriginal artist Dick Roughsey in a series of children’s picture books.